mydevpeeps/marlin-configurator/README.md

 - Marlin Build Environment (has Python already) or python environment.

 ## Troubleshooting & Help
 Please do not reach out to individuals for assistance with this project.
 Use the Issues section if you run into problems.
-Most likely we can be found on the [Marlin Discord] (https://discord.gg/ARyMeuBV) somewhere.
-This is not _officially_ a marlin sponsored project.
+Most likely we can be found on the [Marlin Discord](https://discord.gg/ARyMeuBV) somewhere.
+This is not _officially_ a marlin sponsored project - yet.
+If it ever is, it will become it's own project/repo in Marlin and maintained there.